leskovde/AutoPIE/Thesis/thesis_sketch.md

 3. Automated debugging techniques

-   - give a short explanation to why existing techniques are useful when reducing the size of the program
+   - give a short explanation to why existing techniques are useful when reducing the size of the program, explain why debugging is difficult, talk about selected analysis tools

    1. Delta debugging
       - explain the idea, show the algorithm and show the link between tests in DD and verification in this work